← Research

 where λ = detuning rate (damage per cycle or per year)

-The testable claim: A person whose HRV declines faster than age-matched peers has a higher λ.
-This predicts earlier onset of coupling-failure diseases (arrhythmia, immune dysfunction, neurodegeneration).
-HRV as a universal health predictor is already established in cardiology — we're saying the K framework explains WHY it works.
+Prediction: A person whose HRV declines faster than age-matched peers has a higher λ.
+This predicts earlier onset of coupling-failure diseases — arrhythmia, immune dysfunction, neurodegeneration.

 HONEST LIMITS